Ben Klassen: Death

-Following the death of his wife, the failure of his church and a diagnosis of cancer, Klassen took an overdose of sleeping pills in an apparent suicide either late on August 6 or early on August 7, 1993.
+Following the death of his wife, the failure of his church and a diagnosis of cancer, Klassen took an overdose of sleeping pills in an apparent suicide either late on August 6 or early on August 7, 1993, aged 75.
+He left a suicide note; in it, he referred to a passage in his book The White Man's Bible, where he wrote that it was honorable to end your life if it was no longer worth living.

 Klassen was buried on his North Carolina property in an area which he had previously designated "Ben Klassen Memorial Park".
+On his headstone the message "He gave white people of the world a powerful racial religion of their own" is inscribed.